 Here's the basic steps for making the best, eggy breakfast scramble without eggs!
 The seasonings and spices enhance the egg flavor and color.

-- Choose a block of medium firm, organic, non GMO tofu.
+- Choose a block of medium, organic, non GMO tofu.

 - Heat oil in a skillet over medium heat until the oil is shimmering.

-- Add the turmeric, salt, and a handful of chopped green onions and fry for 30 seconds.
+- Add the salt, and a handful of chopped green onions and fry for 30 seconds.

-- Break up the tofu using your hands and add to the hot pan.
+- Break the tofu into chunks using your hands onto the paper towel or kitchen towel.
+Pat dry.
+Add the tofu chunks to the hot pan.
 Don't be in a rush to start scrambling right away.
-Let the tofu cook and release some water.
+Let the tofu cook a bit and release some water.

-- Add an additional layer of spices - nutritional yeast and kala namak (black salt) which makes the scramble taste so good.
+- Add an additional layer of spices - nutritional yeast and kala namak (black salt) which makes the scramble taste so good and turmeric for color.
 Then scramble until warmed through and fluffy.

 - Tofu scramble can be stored in the fridge and enjoyed all week hot or cold.

 Yes!
 Freezing tofu changes the texture as it freezes and thaws.
 This is a popular method for making tofu chewier and more porous so it soaks up marinate.
-Some cooks even swear by double freezing and thawing before making crispy vegan fried chicken.
-Just throw the whole package in the freezer, remove, let it thaw and then press it before using.
+Some cooks even swear by double freezing and thawing before making crispy vegan fried chicken (just like KFC chicken!).
+Throw the whole package into the freezer, remove, let it thaw and then press it before using.

 Tofu does not have a lot of flavor, it's pretty mild like most beans.
 It's the perfect vehicle for any flavor profile sweet or savory.
-Seasoned and cooked properly, tofu is a protein rich, nourishing, vegan meat alternative that tastes good.
+Seasoned and cooked properly, tofu tastes amazing and is a protein rich, nourishing, vegan meat alternative.

 Yes!
 Tofu is packed with protein and fiber, is low in fat, and serves as an affordable and healthy meat replacement in almost any dish.
 For more information on the health benefits of soy, check out Dr. Gregor's article 'Soy' at Nutrition Facts dot org.